Fillipus/Simple-login-app/README.md

 -----------
 -----------
-if you are experiencing issues you can inbox me lukaslokxahailonga@gmail.com or on some social media lokxalukas "IG", lukaslokxa "FB".
+if you are experiencing issues you can inbox me lukaslokxahailonga@gmail.com
 -----------
 -----------
 last, hope the solutions works for you too, happy hacking!